topunix/django-db-purge/README.md

 ```
 2. Include 'dbpurge' in your INSTALLED_APPS settings.
 3. Locate the `db_purge.py` file in the `management/commands` directory of the Django dbpurge app.
-4. Add your own values to the retention policies dictionary in the `db_purge.py` file, based on your application's requirements.
+4. Add your own values to the retention policies dictionary in the `db_purge.py` file, based on your requirements.
 Below is a guide on how to set up the retention policies:

 ### 1. `app_name`